akuaagyeiwaa/Ethiopia-Unbound.html/README.md

 <p>In ten minutes the miner came back'.
 “May I come in?” he asked.</p>
 <p>“ Yes, do,” replied <span class="personal-name-1">Kwamankra</span>.
 <p>“I did not find him; they say he has gone down to the Coast.
 What is your name? ” essayed the miner; “ you speak English so well.
 Are you a lawyer?”
 He spoke a little thickly. <span class="personal-name-1">Kwamankra</span> did not answer, but put on a whimsical look which said as nearly as possible, “what if I am? " at the same time beckoning the miner to take a seat.</p>
-<p>“ You know I have seen you somewhere before.
+<p>“You know I have seen you somewhere before.
 Your face is familiar.
 It must have been on the train,” persisted the miner.</p>
 <p> “Yes, I come up and down here pretty often.” </p>

 <p>“You know I came down to-night on purpose to have a little fun with the photographer over the way.
 I am good-for a right down American sing-song, and, if you don’t mind, we can have a fine time together.”</p>